Azure/azure-quickstart-templates/acs-swarm-full-template/docs/SwarmPreviewWalkthrough.md

  Once your container service has been created you will have a resource group containing 2 parts:

-1. a set of 1,3,5 masters in a master specific availability set.
+1. a set of 1,3, or 5 masters in a master specific availability set.
 Each master's SSH can be accessed via the public dns address at ports 2200..2204

-2. a set of agents behind in an agent specific availability set.
+2. a set of agents in a VM scale set (VMSS).
 The agent VMs must be accessed through the master.
+See [agent forwarding]([SSH Key Generation](https://github.com/rgardler/azure-quickstart-templates/blob/acs/acs-swarm-full-template/docs/SSHKeyManagement.md#key-management-and-agent-forwarding-with-windows-pageant) for an example of how to do this.

-The following image is an example of a container service with 3 masters, and 3 agents:
+The following image shows the architecture of a container service cluster with 3 masters, and 3 agents:

  ![Image of Swarm container service on azure](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-swarm-full-template/images/swarm.png)

- All VMs are in the same VNET where the masters are on private subnet 176.16.0.0/24 and the agents are on the private subnet, 10.0.0.0/8, and fully accessible to each other.
+ All VMs are in the same VNET where the masters are on private subnet 172.16.0.0/24 and the agents are on the private subnet, 10.0.0.0/8, and fully accessible to each other.
-## Deployment Notes

-Here are notes for troubleshooting:
-  * the installation log for the masters, agents, and jumpbox are in /var/log/azure/cluster-bootstrap.log
-  * even though the agent VMs finish quickly Mesos can take 5-15 minutes to install, check /var/log/azure/cluster-bootstrap.log for the completion status.

 ## Explore Swarm with Simple hello world
  1. After successfully deploying the template write down the two output master and agent FQDNs (Fully Qualified Domain Name).